caltechlibrary/newt/newt.1.md

 for testing and development.
 This allows you to quick run and stop the services from one command.

-The "ws" action runs a simple static web service.
-It is useful when you are debugging static web assets for your project.

 If a Newt YAML filename isn't supplied when you invoke **newt** the application will look in the current directory for a file with the directory's name and ".yaml" extension and if that is not found it'll look for "app.yaml".